 Hosting the Musical Ride

-The Musical Ride is a family-friendly event that brings communities together from coast-to-coast-to-coast.
-There's nothing more Canadian than a performance of this world famous troop to fill people with pride.
+The Musical Ride is a family event that brings communities together from coast-to-coast-to-coast.
+There's nothing more Canadian than a performance of this world famous troop.

 This great event also gives back to the communities who host it, helping raise money for local charities and non-profits.